 What can be done to help customers better understand the landscape?

 Long ago, GEOINT’s primary use cases were related to national security.
-We’re far beyond that, which is one of the reasons I’m excited about the commercial-facing trajectoryXyzt.
-It’s going to provide a forum for those who are interested in GEOINT and the art of the possible to come together to learn from each other and to establish connections that will unlock important advances both for government and commercial customers.
+We’re far beyond that, and I’m excited USGIF is striving to provide a forum for those who are interested in GEOINT and the art of the possible to come together, learn from each other, and establish connections.

 Do you think the “killer app” for GEOINT has been discovered yet?
 If not, what do you predict it will be?

 Yes, there are killer apps today, and there may be others in the future.
 However, in the end, searching for one killer app may be the wrong way to look at it.
 One killer app is the map: the driving directions, how to get from here to there, the traffic insights.
 We use it every day, every time we try to find the quickest route home or discover a new local business.
 Every time we want to know the weather forecast, we’re using GEOINT.
 And yet another is precision agriculture, without which even more of the world’s population would be hungry.
 These are just a few of the killer apps out there today.

 Will there be other killer apps?
 Certainly.
 For example, the software that supports the autonomous vehicle will not be possible without GEOINT.
 I’m sure there are applications that have not yet been imaged.